-&lt;sup>8 The Governmental Accounting Standards Board (GASB) Statement No. 14 technical summary states, "The definition of the reporting entity is based primarily on the notion of financial accountability" and describes the conditions under which financial accountability may be established.
+8 The Governmental Accounting Standards Board (GASB) Statement No. 14 technical summary states, "The definition of the reporting entity is based primarily on the notion of financial accountability" and describes the conditions under which financial accountability may be established.

-&lt;sup>9 The FY 2009-10 data is the most recent available from the California State Controller.
+9 The FY 2009-10 data is the most recent available from the California State Controller.

-&lt;sup>10 El Camino Community Benefit Report, July 2010 - June 2011.
+10 El Camino Community Benefit Report, July 2010 - June 2011.

-As shown in Table 3.2, the vast majority of El Camino Hospital's reported community benefit represents the unreimbursed portion of costs for care provided to Medi-Cal and other uninsured or underinsured recipients, other subsidized health services and charity care (shaded rows in Table 3.2), all of which are quantified using an industry standard ratios of costs to charges.
-While the provision of unreimbursed care is considered a community benefit by State and federal guidelines, these costs are usually accounted for by expected net revenue formulas that result from payer contracts, and are part of the hospital budgeting of revenue (total charges less contractual adjustments) for their expected payer mix.
+As shown in Table 3.2, the vast majority of El Camino Hospital's reported community benefit represents the unreimbursed portion of costs for care provided to Medi-Cal and other uninsured or underinsured recipients, other subsidized health services and charity care (shaded rows in Table 3.2), all of which are quantified using industry standard ratios of costs to charges.
+While the provision of unreimbursed care is considered a community benefit by State and federal guidelines, these costs are usually accounted for by expected net revenue formulas that result from payer contracts, and are part of the hospital budgeting of its net income (total charges less contractual adjustments) for their expected payer mix.
 In other words, anticipated losses from providing unreimbursed care are typically recovered from other payers.
 The remaining categories of community benefit, including financial and in-kind contributions, community health improvement services, education and research, amounted to less than \$8 million in 2011.
+Of this amount, approximately \$5 million, or approximately two-thirds, was funded by the District.